-When I arrived at the Javits Center in New York City, emotion flooded over me and I had to try not to cry.
+When I arrived at the Javits Center in New York City, emotion flooded over me and I did my best to hold back tears.
 I entered the building staffed with National Guard soldiers, who directed me through the now apocalyptic-seeming convention center that eerily looked like a set from the film Contagion.

 Health care should not feel like this much of a privilege, I thought, overwhelmed with gratitude while waiting the recommended 15 minutes after the injection to make sure I didn’t experience adverse effects.
 I had never been happier to have a sore arm.